Spider-Man in film: Cancellation

 The Amazing Spider-Mans success spawned immediate discussion of an expanded Spider-Man film universe.
 Sony commissioned a third and fourth sequel for releases in 2016 and 2018; they secured Webb's commitment as director only for the former.
-Eventually, a number of spinoff projects took precedence, owing to the relative failure of The Amazing Spider-Man 2, and sequel development collapsed when Sony entered a new licensing agreement with Marvel and parent company The Walt Disney Studios.
+Eventually, a number of spinoff projects took precedence, owing to the relative failure of The Amazing Spider-Man 2, and sequel development collapsed when Sony entered a new licensing agreement with Marvel and parent company Walt Disney Studios.

-A Twitter campaign under the hashtag "#MakeTASM3" went viral after Garfield's appearance in Spider-Man: No Way Home (2021), demanding the revival of The Amazing Spider-Man franchise.
-Garfield expressed interest in returning should such a project be considered.